-During the financial year, NBCF paid a premium of \$4.3k (2017: \$3.5k) for insurance to indemnify directors and officers against any matter arising from any wrongful act committed by them in their capacity as directors.
-The total sum insured is \$5 million.
+During the financial year, NBCF paid a premium of \$8k (2018: \$4.3k) for insurance to indemnify directors and officers against any matter arising from any wrongful act committed by them in their capacity as directors.
+Effective from March 2019, the total sum insured increased from \$5 million to \$10 million.